 Otitis externa can lead to many complications if untreated.
 These include malignant (necrotizing) otitis externa, auricular cellulitis, mastoiditis, perichondritis, osteomyelitis, and systemic infection.
 The complications most commonly develop in immunocompromised and diabetic patients demanding extensive care.
 (8)

 Acute suppurative otitis media (also called simply ‘acute otitis media’ and abbreviated as AOM) is a common disease in childhood.
-Following respiratory tract diseases, it is considered the second most presented disease in pediatric emergency.
-(9) 11% of the total population of the whole world is affected by AOM (Monasta et al., 2012).
-(10)
+Following respiratory tract diseases, it is considered the second most presented disease in a pediatric emergency (9).
+Eleven percent of the total population of the whole world is affected by AOM (10).

 Acute otitis media is defined as infection and inflammation of the middle ear space.
 (10, 11) It is characterized by bulging of the tympanic membrane and erythema with signs of effusion or recent spontaneous perforation (less than 2 weeks).
 (11)